Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Background

 for any operator-valued kernel $K$, such that the gradient is given by

 This being a functional gradient with respect to $\mu$, the $\nabla_{\mu} \log(\pi(a \vert s)) \in \mathcal{H}_K$ and is of the same form as the function $\mu(\cdot)$ in Eq.~\ref{eq: GQK mean}.
-In practice, the gradient can be formulated in terms of an $N \times A$ parameter matrix, and for our purposes we make use of a vectorised form of the analytical gradient w.r.t the policy weights (see Appendix~\ref{app: analytical grad}).
+In practice, the gradient can be formulated in terms of an $N \times A$ parameter matrix, and for our purposes we make use of a vectorised form of the analytical gradient w.r.t the policy weights $\beta$ (see \refSI{3}).

-To maintain a sparse set of centres and weights, Lever and Stafford propose a variant of kernel matching pursuit \cite{Vincent2002}.
-More specifically, they propose a vector-valued adaptation of the technique of Mallat and Zhang \cite{Mallat1993} in which feature vectors $\{K(c_i,\cdot)\}_{i=1}^{N}$ and weights $\{\beta_i\}_{i=1}^{N}$ are stored based on the error of its corresponding function approximator $\hat{\mu}$.
+To maintain a sparse set of centres and weights, Lever and Stafford propose to periodically apply vector-valued kernel matching pursuit \citep{Mallat1993} in which feature vectors $\{K(c_i,\cdot)\}_{i=1}^{N}$ and weights $\{\beta_i\}_{i=1}^{N}$ are stored based on the error of its corresponding function approximator $\hat{\mu}$.
 Using the technique, one greedily and incrementally adds the next centre $c_i$ and weight $\beta_i$, when added, yields the lowest mean squared error (MSE):

 where basis functions $K(c,\colon)$ are stored from observed states $c \in \mathcal{S}$ and policy weights $\beta \in \mathcal{A}$ are stored based on observed actions.
-The resulting estimator approximates the original policy $\mu$ with a number of basis functions of at most $N$, where a lower number is obtained when meeting a stopping criterion, e.g. based on an MSE improvement below a threshold $\epsilon_{\mu}$.
+The resulting estimator approximates the original policy $\mu$ to reduce the number of representers, $N$.
+A lower $N$ is obtained when meeting a stopping criterion, e.g. based on an MSE improvement below a threshold $\epsilon_{\mu}$.
 Adaptively restricting the number of basis functions using such a threshold allows tailoring the complexity of the function approximator $\hat{\mu}$ to the complexity of $\mu$.
+Since our mean policy function $\mu$ is computed classically, we straightforwardly apply this technique to our setting.
+Note that due to updating $\mu \gets \hat{\mu}$ after sparsification, we only use the notation $\hat{\mu}$ in the context of this approximation process.